lindeer/dartbook/README.md

 Second, it contains some issues, e.g. glossary matching in different lingual text.

-There is a nodejs project forked of gitbook called [honkit](https://github.com/honkit/honkit), but it inherits bugs and errors since gitbook, and its update and bug-fixing is very slow.
+There is a nodejs project forked of gitbook called [honkit](https://github.com/honkit/honkit), but it inherits bugs and errors since gitbook, and its update and bug-fixing is not so active.

 ### What